Deirdre Kinahan

 Deirdre Kinahan is an Irish playwright and theatre producer.

 Life

 Deirdre Kinahan was born in Dublin in 1968.

-She lives in County Meath with her husband and two daughters since 1998.
+She has lived in County Meath with her husband and two daughters since 1998.

 She founded and ran Tall Tales Theatre Company for fifteen years writing and producing many award-winning theatre productions.
 She has served as a board member of Theatre Forum Ireland and The Abbey Theatre.
 She is a member of Aosdána, a body of elected Irish artists considered to have made an outstanding contribution to cultural life.
 Deirdre has collaborated with many major theatres in Ireland and on the International circuit including The Old Vic, Royal Court, Bush Theatre London, MTC, Irish Arts Centre and Studio Theatre US.
 She writes for the Abbey Theatre, Landmark Productions and Fishamble Theatre Company regularly in Ireland.